What does “ippai” mean in Japanese?

 - gakkou – 学校 (がっこう) : a noun meaning ‘school’ in Japanese.

-- ni – に : a case particle used to indicate a particular place in which someone or something is.
+- ni – に : a case particle used to say where someone or something is.
 In the example, this is used after “gakkou” to say where the students are.

 - gakusei – 学生 (がくせい) : a noun meaning ‘student’ in Japanese.
-This can also work as a plural noun.
+This can also work as plural.
 Learn more about Japanese plural.

 This is another typical usage of “ippai”.
-In the example, it expresses a large number of people.
-When we want to express a large amount or number in Japanese, “ippai” would be a very good choice, regardless of whether the noun is countable or uncountable.
+In the example, it describes a large number of people.
+When we want to describe a large amount or number in Japanese, “ippai” is always a very good option regardless of whether a noun is countable or uncountable.

 Summary

-In this blog post, I’ve explained “ippai” in detail based on its kanji expression and origin.
+In this blog post, I’ve explained the definitions and meanings of “ippai” in detail based on its kanji expression.
 And also, I’ve explained how to use it through the example sentences.
 Let me summarize them as follows.

-- ippai – いっぱい : an adverb meaning ‘much’, ‘many’, ‘fully’, or ‘a lot’ in Japanese.
-This word can express a large amount or number regardless of whether the noun is countable or uncountable.
+- ippai – いっぱい : an adverb meaning ‘much’, ‘many’, ‘a lot’, or such in Japanese.
+This can describe a large amount or number regardless of whether a noun is countable or uncountable.

-- ippai – 一杯 (いっぱい) : a noun meaning ‘a cup’ or ‘a glass’ in Japanese.
+- ippai – 一杯 (いっぱい) : a noun meaning ‘one cup’ or ‘one glass’ in Japanese.
 This is the origin of the adverb.
-In the past, Japanese people started to use “ippai” to mean a cup full of something and also to express ‘full’.
+In the past, Japanese people started to use “ippai” to mean a cup full of something and to describe a large amount.

 Hope my explanations are understandable and helpful for Japanese learners.